 Our chef and founder, Channy Laux was born in Cambodia and survived the Cambodian genocide before coming to the US as a teenage refugee in 1979.
 Not knowing a word of English, she worked tirelessly to achieve her American dream.
 After earning MS and BS degrees in mathematics and computer science, Channy spent 30 years working as an engineer in the aerospace and biotech industries.

 Longing to carry forward her mother’s legacy, Channy walked away from the security of the corporate world to dedicate herself to follow in her mother’s footsteps of spreading love and sharing food that brings joy to everyone.
 With this commitment, Chef Channy started Angkor Cambodian Food, which manufactures Cambodian cooking sauces and pastes in the USA as well as provide rare Cambodian herbs grown in California by refugee farmers and import rare spices from Cambodia including Kampot Pepper and Thnot Sugar.

 When not cooking Chef Channy is most likely gardening, or strolling in the local farmer market hunting for seasonal and fresh Southeast Asian produce and herbs into Angkor Chef special dishes.

-You will also find our Chef Channy giving motivational speeches and cooking for fundraiser events.
-She is a strong believer and takes pride in giving back to the community.
+You will also find Channy giving motivational speeches and cooking for fundraiser events.
+She is a strong believer in giving back to the community.

 Chef Channy is an award winning author of “Short Hair Detention”, her memoir of surviving the Cambodian Genocide.